Tournaments, 4-uniform hypergraphs, and an exact extremal result

-In general, these extremal hypergraphs need not be unique.
-Hughes \cite{dH65} considered certain designs arising from groups and showed that there is a $3-(12, 4, 3)$ design with $165$ blocks associated with the Matthieu group $M_{11}$ which has $M_{11}$ as a group of automorphisms.
+For fixed $n$, $\{1234, 1235, 1245\}$-free $4$-uniform hypergraphs on $n$ vertices with exactly $\ex(n, \{1234, 1235, 1245\})$ hyperedges need not be unique.
+Hughes \cite{dH65} considered certain designs arising from groups and showed that there is a $3-(12, 4, 3)$ design with $165$ blocks associated with the Mathieu group $\M_{11}$ which has $\M_{11}$ as a group of automorphisms.
 In Section \ref{sec:M11}, this design is examined and the following properties are shown.

-\begin{theorem} There exists a $3-(12,4,3)$ design $\calM$ on $12$ vertices with the following properties: \begin{itemize} \item[(a)] any set of $5$ vertices spans 0 or 2 edges; \item[(b)] $\calM$ has $165$ hyperedges; \item[(c)] $\calM$ is 3-transitive with a subgroup of its automorphisms isomorphic to $M_{11}$; \end{itemize} \end{theorem}
+\begin{theorem} There exists a $3-(12,4,3)$ design $\calM$ on $12$ vertices with the following properties: \begin{itemize} \item[(a)] any set of $5$ vertices spans 0 or 2 edges; \item[(b)] $\calM$ has $165$ hyperedges; \item[(c)] $\calM$ is 3-transitive with a subgroup of its automorphisms isomorphic to $\M_{11}$; \end{itemize} \end{theorem}

 The hyperedges of the hypergraph $\mathcal{M}$ are listed in the Appendix for the interested reader.
 One can show that the hypergraph $\mathcal{M}$ is not isomorphic to the hypergraph $\mathcal{H}_{11}$.
 In particular, using SAGE \cite{wS15}, it was verified by direct examination that $\mathcal{H}_{11}$ has the property that every set of $6$ vertices contains at least one hyperedge and that $\mathcal{M}$ contains $22$ independent sets of size $6$.